ELI Students Launch A Bartering Movement to Combat Overconsumption

-Continue ReadingCreative Use for All (CUfA) Collects and Redistributes Excess Arts and Crafts SuppliesEcological Litera-seeing For Yourself Launches at Coal Oil Point Reserve
+Continue ReadingCreative Use for All (CUfA) Redistributes Excess Arts and Crafts SuppliesEcological Litera-seeing For Yourself Launches at Coal Oil Point Reserve

 ELI alum, Schuyler Capita, has successfully implemented the first installment of his Environmental Leadership Incubator (ELI) project, Ecological Litera-seeing For Yourself, at the incredible Coal Oil Point Reserve.
 Interpretive signs installed around the Nature Center and extending into the dunes at Sands Beach now allow visitors to identify plant and bird species around the Reserve!

-Continue ReadingRevamping Isla Vista's Native Plant LandscapeELI in the News: Learn about Education+
+Continue ReadingELI Students Restore Native Plants in Isla VistaELI in the News: Learn about Education+

 Education+ started as an ELI program and is now featured in the Santa Barbara Independent.